jorgelopezcoronado/VMPlacementSim/README.md

 finally, the third is the simulation of the test suites.
 Each of those groups is explained below.

-Creating the Cloud Environment Objects {#creating-the-cloud-environment-objects .unnumbered .unnumbered}
+Creating the Cloud Environment Objects
 --------------------------------------

 Cloud environment objects are hosts (correspondingly the list of hosts,